 10. Stay in good standing.

 Maintaining compliance by completing all ongoing reports and filings when they’re due is essential.
 The requirements vary according to the business structure, type of business conducted, location, and other factors.
-The CorpNet Business Information Zone, our free online compliance portal, can help you stay on top of what you need to file and when your deadlines are approaching.
+CorpNet’s free compliance portal can help you stay on top of what you need to file and when your deadlines are approaching.

 Ready to Start a Small Business in Texas?
 These Resources Can Help